The Tooth Fairy (novel): Critical reception

 In a review of The Tooth Fairy in the Science Fiction Chronicle, American speculative fiction critic Don D'Ammassa described the book as "unclassifiable", "totally unpredictable" and "[e]xtremely literary".
 He said Joyce's horror writing is "well above the average" for the genre.
 Canadian fantasy writer Charles de Lint called The Tooth Fairy "one of those near-perfect novels".
-Writing in The Magazine of Fantasy & Science Fiction, he said the fairy is "a truly original creature of the otherworld – an enigmatic being...at once terrifying and pitiable". de Lint said Joyce lays bare "all the miserable angst and profound joys of childhood", making this "utterly riveting" reading for those who want to revisit "that emotionally charged time in their lives".
+Writing in The Magazine of Fantasy & Science Fiction, he said the fairy is "a truly original creature of the otherworld – an enigmatic being...at once terrifying and pitiable".
+De Lint said Joyce lays bare "all the miserable angst and profound joys of childhood", making this "utterly riveting" reading for those who want to revisit "that emotionally charged time in their lives".

 A starred review in Publishers Weekly described The Tooth Fairy as an "exceptional supernatural novel".
 It called the sprite "a fleur de mal [flower of evil] from childhood's secret garden", but added that the book's central allure is the three boys and the "gentle wit" Joyce uses to depict their "charmingly mischievous, naive and hormone-driven" lives.
 A reviewer in The Washington Post stated that the "most remarkable" thing about the book is the way Joyce mixes "the horrific and the joyous and the everyday".
 She said it has a "pervasive sweetness and melancholy" about it, despite the recurrent calamities that befall the characters.
 The reviewer felt that while the book's "central weakness" is its "traditional Bildungsroman narrative", it soars at the end when Sam and the fairy free themselves of each other.

 David Soyka wrote in a review at the SF Site that The Tooth Fairy is "a marvellous reminder" of the "turbulent physical and emotional transformations of adolescence".
 He likened the "enigmatic, sexually ambivalent" tooth fairy to "your typical boyish id".
 Soyka said Joyce provides "tremendous and provocative insight" into the traumas of growing up, and recommended the book, even to those who have never been a boy.
 In another review at the SF Site, Margo MacDonald stated that while the book is "very well written" and "evoke[s] strong and disturbing images", she did not enjoy watching the boys grow up.
 She said she did not like any of the characters, nor the "aura of mean-spiritedness that pervades the novel".
 MacDonald also found it "disappointing" that the tooth fairy has little to do with the plot and could easily have been left out of this "'coming of age' story".

+Jonathan Palmer reviewed The Tooth Fairy for Arcane magazine, rating it a 10 out of 10 overall, and stated that "if you come from where I come from, you must read this book.
+Buy it today.
+I implore you.
+The evocation of youth is unparalleled - within the first hour, I was eight years old again, hanging around, fishing and playing football with Sam, Clive, Terry and, in later years, with Alice.
+It was a beautiful experience and it reminded me why I do this job."